forta-network/docs/docs/sdk.md

 A convenience function called `getJsonRpcUrl` (python: `get_json_rpc_url`) can be used to load a JSON-RPC URL for your agent.
 When running in production, this function will return a URL injected by the scan node that is running the agent.
 When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file.

+## getEthersProvider

+**Javascript/Typescript only**. `getEthersProvider` is a convenience function that returns an [ethers.js Provider](https://docs.ethers.io/v5/api/providers/) which can be used to interact with the blockchain.
+The value from `getJsonRpcUrl` will be used as the JSON-RPC endpoint to connect to.

-## getFortaConfig
+## get_web3_provider

-A convenience function called `getFortaConfig` (python: `get_forta_config`) can be used to load your forta.config.json file as an object to access any other properties.
+**Python only**. `get_web3_provider` is a convenience function that returns a [web3.py Provider](https://web3py.readthedocs.io/en/stable/providers.html) which can be used to interact with the blockchain.
+The value from `get_json_rpc_url` will be used as the JSON-RPC endpoint to connect to.

 ## createBlockEvent